jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 * Unless you’re 13, don’t wear novelty/graphic tees outside the gym
 * Don’t wear wrinkly clothes
-* Make sure your clothes don’t smell bad—body odour kills attraction
+* Make sure your clothes don’t smell bad—body odor kills attraction

 ## Hobbies to meet women

 You don’t need to go to bars or clubs to meet women.
 In fact, for those of you who are looking for serious girlfriends, those are the last places you should look.

 Hobbies are a great way to meet women.
 Not only that, every man *needs* a skill or hobby.
-It gives you confidence, and makes you more interesting to be around.
+It gives you confidence and makes you more interesting to be around.

 Skills and hobbies show that you’re passionate about something, that you’re active, and that you have status and intelligence.
 These are all important factors that make you more attractive to women.